Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Nikki Williams assists the chair in managing the Science Department’s daily operations and provides classroom support and feedback to nearly 100 science faculty.
 In addition, she focuses on building and strengthening connections through various community building activities.
 With over 16 years of experience teaching mathematics online and face-to-face, she has dedicated most of her career to improving the retention and recruitment of underprivileged students in science, technology, engineering, and mathematics (STEM) fields.
 In addition, Williams has taught at Georgia Perimeter College, Darton College (now Albany State University), and Florida State College at Jacksonville.
 Williams also designed and implemented a summer program funded by local Florida government and community sponsors.

-Education: MS, Kaplan University (now Purdue University Global); MA, Rice University; BS, Spelman College
+Education: MS, Kaplan University (now Purdue Global); MA, Rice University; BS, Spelman College

 Honors and Achievements: 2017 General Education Leadership Award; 2007 Darton College Service Award; written STEM grants totalling nearly $775,000

-Laura Baggett teaches undergraduate mathematics courses in the School of General Education.
+Laura Baggett teaches undergraduate mathematics courses in the School of Multidisciplinary and Professional Studies.
 Previously, she taught at the University of Arkansas – Fort Smith and several community colleges in Washington, Florida, and Tennessee.
 She has presented talks on mathematics education at local, state, and regional homeschool conferences around the southeastern United States.

 Education: MS, Georgia Institute of Technology; BS, Auburn University